Frequently Asked Soda Fountain Questions

 We always have systems that are ready to ship immediately.
 When you order a complete soda fountain system, our production team customizes the system just for you.
 This may take a couple of days, unless the system you order is one of the systems we have ready on the shelves.

 Our lead time varies from 1-5 days before it ships, depending on how many systems have been ordered before you and the type of system you are ordering.
-During our seasonal periods, our lead time will increase.
+During our seasonal periods, we have systems ready-to-ship same-day.
 If your system order is a time sensitive order, please call our office to find out our current lead time.

 If you need your system by a specific date, you will receive a tracking number and you will the know the exact date it will arrive.